 Previously, Youngwood held various senior management positions in consumer products and strategy focused on Nickelodeon, Paramount, and Comedy Central.
 He ran the Nick and Nick Jr. Magazines, launched the initial Nickelodeon record label, and worked in television business development.
 He oversaw the development and launch of the first Nick TV app in 2013, which went on to receive an Emmy Award, and spearheaded several digital acquisitions.
 Before Viacom, Youngwood worked for McKinsey & Company in the U.S. and Germany and at Disney’s multimedia education start-up division.

 Youngwood is recognized as a leader in both the media and education sectors.
 He has delivered keynote speeches at industry conferences including ASU/GSV, APTS Public Media Summit, TEDxHongKong, and 2nd Screen Summit.
 He has won an Interactive Emmy Award, numerous Webby Awards, and other industry honors including Licensing Magazine’s Top Young Executive Hot List and Hollywood Reporter’s Digital Power 50.
-He has served on the Boards of educational product companies Learning Resources and Leapfrog and is currently on the Board of Directors of BEGIN, the start-up educational services company, and the nonprofit Northside Center for Childhood Development.
-He holds a BA from Yale and an MBA from Stanford and lives in New York City with his wife and three children
+He has served on the Boards of educational product companies Learning Resources and Leapfrog and is currently on the Board of Directors at HOMER and the nonprofit Northside Center for Development.
+Youngwood is an Advisory Board Member at GSV Ventures and a member of the Council on Foreign Relations.
+He holds a BA from Yale and an MBA from Stanford and lives in New York City with his wife and three children.